Table Setting 101

 Finally, only set the table with utensils you will use.
 Not serving soup?
 Then, no soup spoon for you.

 What kind of setting do you want to create?

-Remember to think about the type of meal you are serving, what you’re prepared to handle as a host and what level of formality your gathering will be.
+Remember to think about the type of meal you are serving, what you’re prepared to handle as a host, and what level of formality you’ve chosen for your gathering.
 A casual pot-luck with close friends or family certainly doesn’t need to be more than the most basic of settings.
 A formal affair, and menu, however will necessitate a few more utensils and a bit of style thrown in to properly pull off a fancy at-home meal.
-That being said, many skilled hosts have been able to pull off a formal meal with limited glass, dish and silverware by putting practicality first and utilizing a dash of creativity (and maybe some very quick dish washing between courses.)
+That being said, many skilled hosts have been able to pull off a formal meal with limited tableware by putting practicality first and utilizing a dash of creativity (and maybe some very quick dish washing between courses.)

 2) The napkin to the left with the fork resting on top of it.
 To the right of the plate is the knife (blade facing in toward the fork and plate) and a spoon (if necessary) set to the right of the knife.
 The water glass is placed above the knife or at 45 degree angle to the right of the knife.

-The informal or semi-formal place setting is fairly basic and setting it will depend a bit on personal style, the courses you are serving, and what you have to work with for utensils, dishware and glassware.
+The informal or semi-formal place setting is fairly basic and setting it will depend on personal style, the courses you are serving, and what you have to work with for utensils, dishware, and glassware.
 Informal/semi-formal settings are wonderful for the classic dinner party.
-They bring just enough of a step up from our everyday settings to make the table feel special but don’t go so far as to make the event feel too stuffy for a Friday night with friends, or a family holiday setting.
+They bring just enough of a step up from our everyday settings to make the table feel special, but don’t go so far as to make the event feel too stuffy for a Friday night with friends, or a family holiday setting.

 Not pictured, but often used, are wine glasses which typically in an informal/semi-formal setting you’d have one (maybe two) placed to the right of the water glass.

 Remember when you clear the table for dessert to remove the unused utensils (except the dessert utensils if they are out) as well as the butter plate and butter knife.